Change language: Dutch (Nederlands)

 The first modifications to the Zandvoort Circuit

 In 1972 the track was found to dangerous.
 Those years there was a controversy between those who where pro and anti the use of crash barriers of steel.
-The Grand Prix Drivers Association, under the lead of Jackie Stewart, where pro and found that the barriers should be constructed close to the track as possible.
-The argument was that this would reduce the change that a car would crash into the barrier under a big angle.
+The Grand Prix Drivers Association, under the lead of Jackie Stewart, where pro and found that the barriers should be placed close to the track as possible.
+The argument was that this would reduce the change that a car would crash into the barrier under a 90 degree angle.

-The circuit exploiters, who where mostly against these steel crash barriers, prefer run off areas with fences of gauze to slow down the cars when they went of the track.
+The circuit exploiters, who where mostly against these steel crash barriers, prefer run-off areas with fences of gauze to slow down the cars when they went of the track.
 They pointed out that huge fires where caused when a cars crashed into a barrier of steel.
-However, the Zandvoort circuit had to change to get the Grand Prix back.
+However, the Zandvoort circuit had to change to get back the Dutch Grand Prix.
 With a lot of pain they could finance the required renovation works.
 Around the whole circuit came crash barriers and the fast right left “Bos In” combination was replaced by a chicane, the Panorama Corner.

 Start of the 1964 Grand Prix

 The Dutch Grand Prix of 1973

 Ironically enough, when Formula One returned to the Zandvoort circuit for the 1973 Dutch Grand Prix, a tragedy would confirm the vision of the those who where against the steel crash barriers.
 After eight laps the British driver Roger Williamson crashed with his March into the steel barrier at the inside of the Tunnel East kink.
 His car flipped upside down and catch fire.
 Fellow driver David Purley stopped and tried to turn the car upright.
 But despite his brave attempt to rescue his friend, Roger Williamson died in the flames.